Alton Sutnick: Medical Educator

 In 1975, Sutnick was named Dean and Professor of Medicine at The Medical College of Pennsylvania (now Drexel University College of Medicine).
 In 1989, he was appointed Vice President and Chief Operating Officer at the Educational Commission for Foreign Medical Graduates.
 Sutnick introduced a family medicine program in Moldova after the fall of the Soviet Union and also developed international programs in the United States, Israel, Spain, Ukraine and Brazil.

 As an educator, Sutnick was a pioneer in assessing the clinical skills of medical students and residents.
 In the 1960s, Howard Barrows and Paula Stillman introduced the use of simulated patients so that the clinical skills of all students in a medical school class could be tested in a standardized examination.
 In 1989, Sutnick, collaborating with Stillman and John Norcini adapted this method so that actors in different centers could be trained to simulate the same symptoms and physical findings.
 This allowed the testing of large numbers of medical students and residents from around the world for U.S. certification and licensure examination purposes in multiple U.S. testing centers.
 They also established the validity of this clinical skills assessment by showing that the scores of students on simulated patients correlated with the subsequent ratings given by their supervisors in hospitals.

 He was the first to use simulated patients to demonstrate colloquial English and test the spoken English skills of graduates of foreign medical schools.
 He introduced clinical skills examinations using simulated patients in Israel, Spain, Brazil, Russia and Ukraine, demonstrating that the examination results could be compared on the same scale across countries, languages and cultures.

 As the vice president of American Associates of Ben-Gurion University of the Negev, Sutnick developed partnerships for Ben Gurion with Fox Chase Cancer Center and Drexel University.

 Sutnick's international work has extended to over 50 nations throughout Latin America, Europe, Asia, Africa, and the Middle East.
 He has worked with numerous governments and universities to help them update their medical educational programs and institute higher standards of medical education and practice.
 For example, he helped India develop a cancer control program, worked with Indonesian officials to establish a cancer registry, and strengthened family medicine education in China, Moldova, Lithuania and Ukraine.
 These programs have improved health care services for millions of people.

 Awards

-Sutnick has received the following honors and awards, among others: the Torch of Learning Award from the American Friends of Hebrew University; the Philadelphia County Medical Society’s Strittmater Gold Medal; and the American Medical Association’s Dr. William Beaumont Award in Medicine.
+Sutnick has received the following honors and awards, among others: the Torch of Learning Award from the American Friends of the Hebrew University; the Philadelphia County Medical Society’s Strittmater Gold Medal; and the American Medical Association’s Dr. William Beaumont Award in Medicine.